 - Recognition that kidney cancer can have long-term effects, including heart disease and kidney function insufficiency.
 Patients should be provided with survivorship information, including medical and lifestyle recommendations; and

 - Recognition that up to 10% of all kidney cancer tumours are hereditary in nature as part of familial syndromes, and that these patients require specialized and coordinated care over their entire lifetime.

 The Charter was developed and signed by the participants of the 4th IKCC Annual Conference in Amsterdam in April 2014.
 It is entirely driven by patient organizations and is intended to underscore the global need for equity of care and access to expertise.
 The Charter contends that patient care and treatment can be improved on a global scale if those involved adopted the principles outlined in the charter.

 Click here for the Amsterdam Patient Charter for Global Kidney Cancer Care (as pdf-download)

 Acknowledgments: We are grateful to Julia Black and Markus Wartenberg for managerial support.
 Travel and accommodation for all attendees to the Amsterdam meeting were supported by equal funds from Bayer, GlaxoSmithKline, Pfizer and Novartis.
 There are no conflicts of interest.

-We are thrilled that the leading urological journal European Urology (impact factor 12.5) has accepted our “Amsterdam Patient Charter for Global Kidney Cancer Care” for publication.
+We are thrilled the leading urological journal, European Urology (impact factor 12.5) has accepted our “Amsterdam Patient Charter for Global Kidney Cancer Care” for publication.
 European Urology Journal

 Please click the link below for a copy of the Charter translated in the following languages: